onnx/onnxmltools/README.md

 ```

 ## Dependencies
-This package uses NumPy as well as ProtoBuf.
-Also If you are converting a model from scikit-learn or Apple Core ML you need the following packages installed respectively:
+This package uses ONNX, NumPy, and ProtoBuf.
+If you are converting a model from scikit-learn or Apple Core ML you need the following packages installed respectively:
 1. scikit-learn
 2. CoreMLTools